-Do you have an old iPod or two from the last decade lying around gathering dust?
-Do they still have old music on them that you no longer have in any other form?
-Well, dust them off, because you can rescue the music from your old iPod.
+Do you have an old iPod that’s sitting around gathering dust?
+It might still have old music on it that you no longer possess in any other form.
+If that’s the case, grab your old music player, because you can transfer the music from your iPod to your computer.

-When you connect a device to iTunes, the music in your iTunes library is automatically uploaded to your device, replacing the music currently on the device.
+When you connect a device to iTunes, the music in your iTunes library is automatically synced to your device.
 You cannot download music from an iPod (or iPhone or iPad) into iTunes.
-So, if I connect one of my brother’s iPods to iTunes, all the music would be overwritten with my iTunes library.
+So if you connect an iPod to iTunes, the music on the device will be overwritten with what’s in your iTunes library.

-The method for preventing iTunes from automatically syncing with your iOS device mostly the same for Windows and Mac:
+The method for preventing iTunes from automatically syncing with your iOS device is mostly the same for Windows and Macs running Mojave or earlier:

-- Make sure there are no iOS devices connected to your computer.
+- Make sure to disconnect all iOS devices from your computer.
 Then, open iTunes.
 In Windows, go to Edit > Preferences.
 On a Mac, go to iTunes > Preferences.

-- Then, on both Windows and Mac, click the Devices tab and check the Prevent iPods, iPhones, and iPads from syncing automatically box.
-Then, click OK and close iTunes.
+- On both platforms, click the Devices tab and check the Prevent iPods, iPhones, and iPads from syncing automatically box.
+Then click OK and close iTunes.

 Copy Music From Your iPod to Your Computer

 Now, you can connect your iPod to your computer.
-It should show up as a drive in both File Explorer on Windows and in Finder on Mac.
+It should show up as a drive both in File Explorer on Windows and Finder on Mac.
 Open the iPod drive and navigate to the iPod_Control > Music folder.
-You’ll see folders labeled with an “F” and a number.
+You’ll see many folders labeled with an F and a number.

 Select all the folders in the iPod_Control > Music folder and copy and paste them to a location on your hard drive.
 This will transfer your music from your iPod to your computer.

 The files all have random four-letter file names.
-If you’ve copied the music files onto a Windows PC, you can see the tags for each music file in File Explorer.
-But, you will not see the tags in Finder on a Mac.
+If you’re using a Windows PC, you can see the tags for each music file in File Explorer.
+You won’t see the tags in Finder on a Mac.